PipeItToDevNull/PipeItToDevNull.github.io/_posts/2022-01-13-ad-backups-powershell.md

     > ❗ There may be no DNS in your install environment, I recommend just using an IP for the server address.

-    > 📝 If you have more than 1 server backed up to this directory you will be give a list of server names that are present.
+    > 📝 If you have more than 1 server backed up to this directory you will be given a list of server names that are present.
 If you only have one server backed up to this location you will not see this screen and can skip to step 5.

     ![ServerBackupRecovery11.PNG](/assets/images/2022-01-13-ad-backups/ServerBackupRecovery11.PNG)